 A rigid HR Policy can create unwarranted hurdles in the settling down of the expat employee in the host country.
 In fact, the HR Department’s role begins much before the expat employee arrives in the host country.
 The HR Department is the connecting link between the expat employee and the host country.
 We have written earlier, how it is essential to acquaint the expat employee with the culture of the host country before introducing him to the hiring company and its work culture.
 This is necessary because the foreign national will have a life beyond the office and he or she needs to feel at home, inside and outside the office.

 The 5 HR Policies You May Need to Change

-There will be numerous issues faced by the expat employees that local employees do not face.
+There will be numerous issues faced by expat employees that local employees do not face.
 Every foreign national would have some distinct needs or demands depending on where they come from and their circumstances.
-The HR Department must be able to cater to the specific needs of each individual expat employee.
+The HR department must be able to cater to the specific needs of each individual expat employee.

 Here are the 5 HR policies that you may need to tweak or change to cater to your expat employees.

 This is the first and foremost issue that you may need to address for your expat employee.
 Obviously, you are unlikely to have to provide language training to your local employees but while hiring an expat employee; it could become essential.
 It is always advisable to begin the language training before the expat employee lands.
 Depending on the background of the employee, this may have to cover the local language, or English, or both.
 For starters, provide very basic language training by introducing and acquainting them with the commonly used words and phrases.
 This will not only be helpful for the expat employees to communicate but will also help them connect with the locals both inside and outside the office.

 2. Accommodation Assistance